apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/project_setup.md

 ## Test everything {#testing}

 With the libraries installed, create a new file in the project's folder called **main.js**.
 This is where we will put all our code.
-Before we start scraping, though, let's do a simple check that everything installed correctly.
+Before we start scraping, though, let's do a simple check that everything was installed correctly.
 Add this piece of code inside **main.js**.

 ```js
 import { gotScraping } from 'got-scraping';